 Learn How Our Norwich, CT Brain Injury Lawyers Can Assist You

-The law firm of Polito & Associates handles a wide range of personal injury cases involving all types of injuries.
+The law firm of Polito & Harrington handles a wide range of personal injury cases involving all types of injuries.
 We believe in an accident victim’s right to financial recovery and we can help with insurance claims or personal injury claims when needed.
 If you suffered a brain injury – or any other type of injury – in an accident, you have nothing to lose by scheduling a free consultation.
 Contact us online or call our office at 860-447-3300.